lmaurits/BEASTling/docs/config.rst

 * ``families``: One of:
    * A comma-separated list of language families to include in the analysis, spelled exactly as they are in Glottolog.
 E.g. ``Indo-European, Uralic, Dravidian``.
    * The path to a file which contains one language family per line.
+ If no value is assigned to this parameter, all languages present in the data file will be included (unless ``languages`` (see below) is used.  ``families`` and ``languages`` cannot both be used in a single configuration.

+* ``languages``: One of:
+   * A comma-separated list of language names to include in the analysis, spelled exactly as they are in the data file(s).
+   * The path to a file which contains one language per line.
-If no value is assigned to this parameter, all languages present in the data file will be included.
+ If no value is assigned to this parameter, all languages present in the data file will be included (unless ``families`` (see above) is used.  ``languages`` and ``families`` cannot both be used in a single configuration.
 * ``monophyletic``: "True" or "False".
 Controls whether or not to impose the family structure in Glottolog as monophyly constraints in the BEAST analysis.
 Default is False.

 * ``overlap``: One of ``union`` or ``intersection``.
 Controls how to deal with language sets mismatches between input data.